Research output per year

 DR

-Cystic Fibrosis (CF) is a common genetic disease that affects over 8000 people in the UK.
-It results from an inherited genetic mistake in a gene called CFTR that (amongst other problems) causes the build up of thick sticky mucus in the lungs.
+Cystic fibrosis (CF) is a genetic disease that affects over 8000 people in the UK.
+It results from an inherited genetic mistake in a gene called CFTR causing the build up of thick sticky mucus in the lungs.
 Eventually the lungs become repeatedly infected and inflamed, leading to lung failure and premature death.
-For most people with CF, current therapies are aimed at coping with the symptoms.
-In 2001, three research groups in the UK, including the CF Gene Therapy Group in CGEM, formed the CF Gene Therapy Consortium (GTC) to develop a new kind of treatment based on introducing working copies of the CFTR gene into the lungs of people with CF. Many advances have been made, and we have learned a great deal about the obstacles to this approach, but we are not yet in a position to offer an effective gene therapy for CF lung disease.
+In 2001, research groups from three UK universities, whose Edinburgh component now comprises my CGEM group and that of my colleague Gerry McLachlan at the Roslin Institute, formed the CF Gene Therapy Consortium (GTC) to develop new kinds of treatment based on introducing working copies of the CFTR gene into the lungs of people with CF.

-I'm a scientist working in the Medical Genetics Section of the Centre for Genomic and Experimental Medicine.
-My background is in prokaryotic molecular biology, with a particular interest in plasmids.
-Over the years this has evolved into a career in human gene therapy, a research field that impinges on all aspects of biology.
-I lead the section's cystic fibrosis gene therapy group, which forms part of the UK CF Gene Therapy Consortium (www.cfgenetherapy.org.uk), a collaboration between Imperial College, and the universities of Edinburgh and Oxford.
-The Consortium is currently running a major Phase 2b clinical trial of non-viral gene therapy for CF: Scottish patients attend the Western General Hospital arm of the study.
-I am a member of the Consortium's strategy group.
+I'm a scientist working at the Centre for Genomic and Experimental Medicine.
+My background is in prokaryotic molecular biology, with a particular interest in plasmids which over the years has evolved into a career in human gene therapy, a research field impinging on many aspects of biology from genome structure to physiology.
+I lead the Centre’s pulmonary gene therapy group, which since the early 2000s has formed part of the UK CF Gene Therapy Consortium (www.cfgenetherapy.org.uk), a collaboration between Imperial College London, and the universities of Edinburgh and Oxford.
+I am a long-standing member of the GTC’s strategy group.

 Research output: Contribution to journal › Article › peer-review